SagarM879/blockchain-go/README.md

 We have three companies whose handles the same package (asset) through their supply chains and, all of those agreed to comply with terms and rules to handle that asset.

-The challenge is on ensuring the integrity of these package through all the supply chain process, since it's hard to tell accuaratelly who's the responsible party real time, but we have a solution!
+The challenge is on ensuring the integrity of these package through all the supply chain process, since it's hard to tell accuratelly who's the responsible party at real time, but we have a solution!

 ![](/docs/intro.png)